Tushar00728/Azureprojectdeploy/README.md

 # Azure project deployment

 ## Heart Disease Predictor
-This project helps to predict whether a person has heart disease or not using certain medical parameters.
+This project helps to predict whether a person has heart disease or not using certain medical parameters given to the system.

 ## Overview :
 First,we download the dataset from UCI repository .
 Then we have to apply feature engineering into dataset to clean the data , feature scaling , data pre-processing and find correlation between different features.
 Then we divide our dataset into two parts , independent features and dependent feature .
 In dependent feature we consider target and independent feature consider rest of the column .
 Then we divide the dataset into two sets, first part train dataset and second part test dataset .
 After that we choose an algorithm for classification and then train it and perform hyperparameter tuning.